Moving from New Jersey to Oregon

 We are licensed to perform local moves in New Jersey to relocate customers to any location in the continental United States, including Oregon.

-White Glove is also happy to offer a flat price on your long distance move.
+White Glove is also happy to offer a flat price on your long distance moving from New Jersey to Oregon.
 Our prices are based on your inventory rather than charging based on factors like weight or cubic feet.
 This helps eliminate variable on the move day and gives our consumers complete control over your price and removes all surprises.

 Oregon’s history began with the many Native American tribes who originally inhabited the region.
 These include the Chinook, Tillamook, and Nez Perce tribes.
 They relied on Oregon’s rich natural resources to hunt, fish, and gather the food and resources they needed.
 The first Europeans to visit Oregon were Spanish sailors in the 16th century, followed soon after by the English explorer and privateer Sir Francis Drake.
 Eventually, the Oregon territory was claimed by the United States and explored by the Meriwether Lewis and William Clark Expedition by 1805.
 The British Hudson’s Bay Company also had a strong presence in the region up until the 1840s.